2004 New York Giants season

-The 2004 season was the New York Giants' 80th in the National Football League (NFL).
+The 2004 season was the New York Giants' 80th in the National Football League (NFL) and their first under head coach Tom Coughlin.
 After starting the season 5–2 the Giants lost eight games in a row before winning the final game of the season to finish 6–10, good enough for second place in the NFC East by tiebreaker.
+This would be the Giants' last losing season until 2013.

 Off-season

-Former Jacksonville Jaguars head coach Tom Coughlin was hired to replace Jim Fassel, who was fired following the conclusion of the 2003 season.
+Former Jacksonville Jaguars head coach Tom Coughlin, a Giants' wide receivers coach under Bill Parcells from 1988 to 1990, was hired to replace Jim Fassel.
+Who was fired following the conclusion of the 2003 season.

-Departures: Kerry Collins, Brian Mitchell, Dorsey Levens, Chris Bober, Kenny Holmes, Cornelius Griffin, Keith Hamilton, Brandon Short, Dhani Jones, Michael Barrow, Ryan Clark, Matt Bryant.
+Longtime veteran defensive tackle Keith Hamilton, the longest-tenured Giant on the roster, would also retire.
+His 173 games played tied Harry Carson for the sixth-most in franchise history.

 NFL draft

-The Giants' poor record for 2003 resulted in their being tied with the San Diego Chargers, the Oakland Raiders and the Arizona Cardinals for the worst record in the league.
+The Giants' poor record for 2003 resulted in their being tied with the San Diego Chargers, Oakland Raiders and Arizona Cardinals for the worst record in the league.
 By virtue of a series of tiebreakers, the Giants landed at the fourth pick in the draft and were forecast to select Robert Gallery, an offensive tackle from Iowa, or Ben Roethlisberger, a quarterback from Miami of Ohio, with the pick.
 Another scenario was also listed as a possibility, and would prove to be the move the Giants would make.

 Entering the draft, the consensus top pick was Ole Miss quarterback Eli Manning.
 However, Manning had said prior to the draft that he did not want to play for the Chargers and would not sign with them if he was drafted.
 The Chargers would strike a deal with the Giants before the draft that would shape the future of both franchises.
 The Chargers would select Manning first overall, as they had intended to.
 The Giants would then draft quarterback Philip Rivers of North Carolina State, and then swap him and two 2005 draft picks for Manning.

 The Giants also selected former Boston College offensive guard Chris Snee, Auburn linebacker Reggie Torbor, and strong safety Gibril Wilson.